 BRAND NAME: AREDIA

-When we think of our skeletons we commonly imagine a structure made of white bones that serves as a supportive structure to our softer tissues.
+When we think of our skeletons we commonly imagine a structure made of white bones that serves as a supportive scaffold to our softer tissues.
 It is easy to forget that living bone is an active tissue that grows, remodels, heals, and requires blood flow.
 Its marrow (pulpy portion in its central cavities) serves as the source of our blood cells.
 The bone itself stores and releases calcium and phosphorus which our soft tissues need for proper muscle contraction and metabolism.
 As we exercise and create greater demand on our muscles, our bones must change as well to strengthen and offer greater support.

 New bone is constantly being laid down by cells called osteophytes and old bone is constantly being removed and reshaped by cells called osteoclasts.
 In the course of removing bone, the osteoclasts free up calcium for the circulation and are part of the complex hormonal system we use to regulate our blood calcium.
 The bisphosphonates are a class of medications which are inhibitory on the osteoclasts causing them to be less enthusiastic in their bone removal process or even killing them.
 There are several situations where it might be a good idea to interfere with the removal of old bone: